 - There’s an excellent self-guided tour on Get Your Guide which encompasses some more of fjord Norway and the Flåm railway; you’ll cruise on the UNESCO World Heritage fjord Nærøyfjorden, before docking in Flåm and exploring this village and then embarking on the famous Flåm railway, which is known as one of the most scenic in the world.

-What NOT to do in Bergen in the rain
+What NOT to do in Bergen when it rains

-As you can see, there are plenty of things to do in Bergen in the rain, but here are a few things that I’d recommend scheduling for the sunny days on your trip!
+As you can see, there are plenty of things to do in Bergen when it rains, but here are a few things that I’d recommend scheduling for the sunny days on your trip!

 The first thing I’d recommend avoiding on a rainy day is a fjord tour.
 Tours take 3.5 hours and depart from the fish market at Bergen, taking in Alversund Streams and Mostraumen.
 On cloudy days, visibility in the fjords can be a little restricted; so it might be best to schedule tours for a clearer day.